filecoin-project/filecoin-docs/content/en/about-filecoin/managing-assets/index.md

 ![Coinmarketcap show a list of exchanges that support FIL.](coinmarketcap-exchanges.png)

 Once you have found an exchange you want to use, you will have to create an account with that exchange.
-Many changes have strict verification and Know-Your-Customer (KYC) processes in place, so it may take a few days to create your account.
+Many exchanges have strict verification and Know-Your-Customer (KYC) processes in place, so it may take a few days to create your account.
 However, most large exchanges can verify your information in a few minutes.

 Purchasing cryptocurrency varies from exchange to exchange, but the process is usually something like this: